 Camper van window installation is a surprisingly tricky process.
-That’s because, unlike when installing a vent fan, the entire process is done on a vertical plane, as opposed to a horizontal surface.
+That’s because, unlike when installing a vent fan, the entire process is done on a vertical surface instead of a horizontal surface.

-To do this, simply set the window on top of cardboard and trace around the window flange with a marker.
-Then cut out the template with scissors.
+To do this, set the window on top of the cardboard and trace around the window flange with a marker.
+Then, cut out the template with scissors.

 Once you have your cardboard template, tape the template on the van’s wall where you want to install your window.

-Depending on the window’s size, it may make sense to set your template up either on your van’s inside or outside wall.
+Setting your template up on your van’s inside or outside wall may make sense, depending on the window’s size.
 In our case, because our window was small, we set up our template inside.

 Once your template is taped up, trace around the template with a marker.
 This will be your cut line.